College Savings Tips (For All Ages)

 Saving for college doesn’t have to start the day your child is born.
 But beginning on that day could make it easier to pay for school.
 If that just isn’t possible, or if it’s just too late, savings accounts such as the 529 Plan, Coverdell Education Savings Account, Uniform Transfer to Minors (UTMA), as well as Uniform Gifts to Minors (UGMA) make it possible to get some savings squared away for higher education without planning 18 years ahead.

-- UGMA and UMTA: These accounts are easy to start and even easier to understand.
+UGMA and UMTA: These accounts are easy to start and even easier to understand.
 Just make a contribution and it’s protected until the child turns 18.
 At that point, they can access the funds and use them for school, rent, food, or anything else that’s important at that moment.
-However, that can also be a drawback, as they can use the funds for a new bike, skateboard, or weekend away with their new significant other.
+However, that can also be a drawback, as they can use the funds for anything – a new bike, weekend away with their new significant other, or groceries fit for a king.
 One more negative: the money in the accounts is counted as income when applying for financial aid.

 For High School Students